Ehsunpy/ocr-pdf-persian/README.md

 ## 📄 License

+This project was developed as an employment task to demonstrate technical skills in:
+- Python programming and file handling
+- API integration and HTTP requests
+- Persian/Arabic text processing and bidirectional text
+- PDF generation with Unicode support
+- Error handling and user experience design

-This project is open source.
-Feel free to use and modify according to your needs.
+Feel free to use and modify according to your needs for educational or commercial purposes.

 ## 🤝 Contributing